GBrachetta/Parfumier/README.md

 The colors chosen for the app are all soft shades of pastel colors allowing users to make a visual connection with the world of perfumes: flowers, herbs, spices and woods.

+For the main headings I chose a hue of purple which connects to lavender.

 ![Color Palette](wireframes/palette.png)

+### Fonts

+Only two font families have been used in this app:

+- Alex Brush: for the titles and the navbar brand.
+  I chose this cursive font to transmit a feeling of craftmanship which is related to the world of perfume making.
+- Montserrat: for all the remaining texts, for its excellent legibility specially on small screens, and for it's timeless elegance.

 ## Wireframes